NaturalIntelligence/fast-xml-parser/README.md

 ### Main Features

+* Validate XML data syntactically
+* Transform XML to JSON or Nimn
+* Transform JSON back to XML
-* Works with node packages, in browser, and in CLI
+* Works with node packages, in browser, and in CLI (press try me button above for demo)
 * Faster than any pure JS implementation.
 * It can handle big files (tested up to 100mb).
+* Various options are available to customize the transformation
     * You can parse CDATA as separate property.
     * You can prefix attributes or group them to separate property.
 Or can ignore them from result completely.
     * You can parse tag's or attribute's value to premitive type: string, integer, float, or boolean.
 And can optionally decode for HTML char.
     * You can remove namespace from tag or attribute name while parsing
     * It supports boolean attributes, if configured.

-### How to use
+## How to use

-**Installation**
+**in NPM package**

+install it first

 `$npm install fast-xml-parser`